 By waiting too long, you open yourself to all sorts of issues, including dismissal, if something goes wrong.
 For instance, by waiting until the last minute, the defendant might not be found in time to serve them.
 If that happens, then your claim could be dead in the water.
 Getting an attorney as soon as possible will mitigate these potential disasters.
 As well, your attorney will be able to properly investigate the circumstances surrounding your case, and make sure that all the pieces are in place to file your claim and improve the odds of being successful.

 If you are considering filing a claim after an accident, do not hesitate to contact a personal injury lawyer.
 At Gustad Law, we will be able to properly assess your case, and will work to make sure that you recover the maximum amount.
-Learn more by visiting our personal injury page.
-You can also contact us online or by phone at 206-533-2222.
+You can contact us online or by phone at 206-533-2222.